-So that they can utilize this blend of flexibility and predictability in daily lessons, teachers are provided with high quality curriculum materials and regular professional development.
-The implementation of the curriculum for each subject is a continuously evolving process as teachers use assessment results to inform their practice.
-Lesson designs are regularly adapted and refined to ensure that all students are achieving their maximum potential.
+Although we use a high-quality, research-backed set curriculum as the foundation of each subject, implementing the curriculum for each discipline evolves continuously as teachers use assessment results to inform their practice.
+Lesson designs are regularly adapted and refined to ensure that all students achieve their maximum potential.

 English Language Arts: For our reading and writing curriculum, teachers use The Wilson Reading Program (K-3) and The Lucy Calkins Readers and Writers Workshop (K-6).
 Both are renowned programs that provide teachers with research-based tools, methods, models, and assessments to deploy as they build students’ capacity as expert readers, writers, and thinkers.
 Through the Wilson Reading Program, students master the structure of the English language and the foundations of literacy through targeted daily practice.
 In the Lucy Calkins program, students gain skills by engaging in the practices of highly literate people living in a text rich world.
 They become critical consumers of information, connoisseurs of text, and authors – capturing vivid details about the world through ongoing writing projects.